zhaouv/gameclock/docs/README.md

 * elapsedMainTime: `Float`
     - The # of seconds elapsed for the current main time or the current phase for `clockMode` delay and increment.
 * elapsedMoveTime: `Float`
     - The # of seconds elapsed since the start of a player's turn and is reset ONLY if the player makes a move when their clock is running.
+This is not used in anyway to derive the clock state (information for events only).
 In other words, for example, if player Black's clock has been running for 5 minutes, the gameclock is then manually paused, then the `numMoves` is incremented to switch to the player White, the gameclock is manually resumed, and then White makes a move and so it becomes Black's turn again, the elapsedMoveTime continues to increment from where it left off for Black at 5 minutes.
 If you want different behavior, then you need to manually adjust the clock state, see the [Adjusting the clock during play](#adjusting-the-clock-during-play) section.
 * elapsedNumPeriods: `Integer`
     - For `clockMode` byo-yomi it is the total number of periods elapsed.
 For `clockMode` delay or increment
 * elapsedTotalTime: `Float`
-    - The total time elapsed for the current player clock (including all periods/phases/delays/increments etc.), i.e. the time the player spent thinking
+    - The total time elapsed for the current player clock (including all periods/phases/delays/increments etc.), i.e. the time the player spent thinking.
+This is not used in anyway to derive the clock state (information for events only).
 * elapsedPeriodMoves: `Integer`
     - The # of moves made by a single player in the current period or phase.
 Note: in increment and delay `clockMode` when this # exceeds the `initialTime` `periodMoves` it will only show on the clock display up to the `initialTime` `periodMoves` and not the actual, since in these modes for chess we ostensibly only care if we reach the required number of moves for that phase, not if we go beyond it for the last phase.
 * elapsedPeriodTime: `Float`